 India Year Book

 Published by Publication Division of Government of India, India Year Book (latest) is a compilation of various governmental institutions, schemes, statistical figures etc.

 The book is divided into around 32 chapters, so it is advisable to read individual chapters, connecting them with your conventional subjects.
 For example, chapters on polity should be read with Polity Laxmikanth, chapters on geography should be read with NCERT Geography books etc.

 The book is too bulky (more than 1000 pages) to read in one seating and also full of junk information, so it is suggested to read India Year Book in parts or say in chapters and also selectively.

-Economic Survey is a Finance Ministry’s yearly document divided mostly into two parts, contain essential information on various economic parameters of India Economy.
-It has many important economic terms as well as statistical figures, which are important for Prelims and Mains exams.
+Economic Survey is a Finance Ministry’s yearly document, that contains essential information on various economic parameters of India Economy.
+It has many important economic terms as well as statistical figures, which are important for all stages of the exam.

-Press Information Bureau (PIB) is a website (www.pib.nic.in), gives updates on government policies, schemes, programmes, events etc. on a daily basis.
+Press Information Bureau (PIB) is a government website (www.pib.nic.in).
+It gives updates on government policies, schemes, programmes, events etc. on a daily basis.
 Again it is advisable to read it selectively.
-IASToppers covers all important news in its daily Current Affairs Analysis.
+IASToppers covers all important PIB news in its daily Current Affairs Analysis.

 PRSIndia is a website (www.prsindia.org), gives among others summary on various Bills of Parliament.

 These summary of bills is a good source of information, helpful in better understanding of various governmental bills.
 You do not need to explore this site on daily basis.
 That means, if news of any new bill appear in newspaper, you can explore this site as a reference.